 Although many ministers forsook the Progressive Church during the 1950s and 1960s, Elder Smith stood faithfully with Bishop Williams.
 One evening in 1959, Elder Smith and Bishop Williams traveled to Blackville, SC to pray for a sister in the church who was ill.
 While traveling down the highway, their car was hit, head—on, by a drunken driver traveling at a high rate of speed.
 Although their car was totaled, with even the steering wheel ripped out, the Lord spared their lives.
 Bishop Williams sustained a broken ankle, and Bishop Smith sustained minor cuts and bruises.
 While an ambulance took Bishop Williams back to Columbia, Elder Smith caught a ride, though bleeding, and continued on to Blackville, SC to pray for the sister.

-In January 1966, just prior to his death, Bishop Williams established a Board of Elders to govern the Progressive Churches after his death.
-He appointed five men, including Elder Smith, to serve on the Board of Elders.
+In January 1966, the Progressive Church established a Board of Elders to govern the Progressive Churches.
+Five men, including Elder Smith, servde on the Board of Elders.
 Elder Smith served on the Board of Elders from 1966 to 1973.
 During this time, he was instrumental in establishing an education program for the ministerial body of the Progressive Church.
 On August 20, 1973, during the 29th Annual Holy Convocation, Elder Smith was consecrated to the office of Bishop and became a member of the Board of Bishops.
 Bishop Smith served as Executive Secretary to the board along with other board members: the late Presiding Bishop Joel G. Washington, the late Bishop Henry J. Breakfield, and the late Bishop Ernest Finkley.
 During that time, the organization consisted of several districts, with Bishop Smith serving as District Bishop over District One and the Florida District.
 During the 39th Annual Holy Convocation in 1983, Bishop Smith was appointed to serve as Assistant Presiding Bishop of the Progressive Churches.

 In 1985, the Lord enabled Bishop Smith and the Denmark congregation to purchase 16 acres of land for a new church edifice to accommodate the growing congregation.
 In November 1986 they were blessed to complete and dedicate their new church edifice, debt free.
 The congregation in Denmark, SC continues to worship there today.